 Can I get help?

 If you need professional help, you can work with an accountant or a tax adviser.
-Not only do they have experience, they can also buy you time; they can file your tax return online until 25 October.
+Not only do they have experience; they can also buy you time; they can file your tax return online until 30 September.

-Be sure to take your tax return, your electric identity card, your papers, pay slips, certificates for tax deductions (mortgages, life insurance, pension saving, donations, child care, maintenance pay, titres services, etc…, your tax bill for last year, and the tax bill for the real estate tax (“précompte immobilier”).
+Be sure to have your tax return, your electronic identity card, your papers, pay slips, certificates for tax deductions (mortgages, life insurance, pension saving, donations, childcare, maintenance pay, titres services, etc…, your tax bill for last year, and the tax bill for the real estate tax (“précompte immobilier”).

-The tax man certainly has a lot of experience, but he cannot give you more time; your tax return must still be filed before 29 June (on paper) or 12 July (online).
+The taxman certainly has a lot of experience, but he cannot give you more time; the deadline for paper filing is still 30 June and for online filing 15 July.

-There is no shame in asking; about 1 million Belgians go and see the taxman.
+There is no shame in asking; about one million Belgians check with the taxman.

 - When do I need to file my Belgian income tax return?